core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

   messages to other nodes, and able to match subscriptions and publications in order to route messages to the right destinations.
 The Broker can also temporarily store publications to satisfy future subscriptions and pending notifications.

-CoAP pub/sub Client:
-: A CoAP client which is capable of publish or subscribe operations as defined in this specification.

-Topic:
-: A unique identifier for a particular item being published and/or subscribed to.
-A Broker uses the topics to match subscriptions to publications.
-A reference to a Topic on a Broker is a valid CoAP URI as defined in {{!RFC7252}}

 # Architecture {#architecture}